neuroidss/lab-governance/People and Partners.md

 Purpose: unspecified

 Accountabilities:
-- Proposing changes to the Operating Agreement and evolving the Member Grant Agreement to capture needed partner level agreements for a healthy organization
+- Evolving the Member Grant Agreement to capture needed partner level agreements for a healthy organization
+- Notifying all Partners of any new or amended Partner expectations or constraints, including any enacted by a change to the attached Constitution
+- Onboarding new Partners to their expectations and priviledges

 Domains:
 - Member Grant Agreements

-### Partner Communicator
-Purpose: unspecified

-Accountabilities:
-- Communicating new policies and policy changes to Partners affected by such policies
-- Notifying all Partners of any new or amended Partner expectations or constraints, including any enacted by a change to the Company's Operating Agreement or attached Constitution
+Note:
+ Member Grant Agreements are written agreements signed by handshake between individual Partners and the Company.
+They are intended to capture expectations towards Partners (not towards Roles) and benefits, vacation time, learning time etc.

 ### Recruiter - Cassus
 Purpose: Hire great people